-- All aspects of the act, including, but not limited to: costume, conduct on stage, and song lyrics, are to abide by no more than a PG standard (appropriate for all ages).
+- All aspects of the act, including, but not limited to: costume, conduct on stage, and song lyrics, are to abide by no more than a PG standard.
 If you're in doubt, please email or post and tell us what you have in mind, and we'll work something out.

-- If any violations of this policy occur, Karaoke staff reserve the right to disqualify offenders from the contest or terminate the act mid-song.
-In extreme cases, offenders may also be subject to event penalties including loss of registration and removal from DigiKumo access.
+- If any violations of this policy occur, Karaoke Staff reserve the right to disqualify offenders from the contest or terminate the act mid-song.
+In extreme cases, offenders may also be subject to convention penalties including loss of badge and removal from the convention.

 - During the contest, no interaction with the Emcee is allowed.
 Contestants may not touch or approach the judges' table.
 Contestants may not go into the audience or use an audience member in their act.
 Actions that encourage general audience participation as a whole, such as asking the crowd to clap, are allowed.

 - The only persons allowed in the performing area are the Emcee, Kumoricon staff, judges, and contestants.
 Friends, relatives, fans, mascots, managers, agents, and any other persons not actually performing in the contest are not allowed on stage.